Est. 2019

 What we want

-Currently, Red Sweater Press (RSP) is looking to publish full-length collections of poetry and short fiction, with the goal of producing novellas and memoirs in the future.
+Red Sweater Press (RSP) currently publishes full-length collections of poetry and short fiction, with the goal of producing novellas and memoirs in the future.
 Free verse poems that detail the depth of human emotion, experience, and expression appeal to us in a big way, and we love literary fiction, slow-burn thrillers, and speculative stories featuring well-developed characters.
 In general, we are not looking for “Alaskana” or strongly religious works (i.e. anything that comes off as “preachy”), but references to Alaska or religion/spirituality are fair game.
 Also, if Rupi Kaur is your favorite poet, RSP is probably not a great home for your book.

 Click the button below for more information about RSP.